dcki/web_socket_tennis/README.md

 TODO: run sidekiq and rails server at the same time with foreman.
 Although, then all the output gets mixed together, and there is a lot of output.

-## Known bugs

-- Starting a new game after finishing a game sometimes does not work.
-I think this is due to a race condition during attempts to unsubscribe and then immediately subscribe again to the same MatchMakingChannel.
-See comment in JavaScript for more details and intended fix.

 ## Deployment instructions

 Work in progress.